Aashu-Dubey/youtube/rn_youtube/README.md

 ### 🪟🖥 Running on Windows

-See the react-native-windows [guide](https://microsoft.github.io/react-native-windows/docs/getting-started) for details about required development setup
+See the react-native-windows [guide](https://microsoft.github.io/react-native-windows/docs/getting-started) for details about required development setup.

 ```sh
 npx react-native run-windows